-Once samples arrive in the lab, they are unpacked and checked in to the Laboratory Information System via a barcode reader.
-Depending on the testing they require, the blood specimens will be sorted and loaded on the Laboratory Automation System one by one or through dedicated racks, for further processing.
+Once samples arrive in the lab, they are unpacked and checked in to the Lab Automation System via a barcode reader.
+Depending on the testing they require, the specimens will be sorted and loaded on the Laboratory Automation System for further processing.

 From sample check-in to the analyzers